chaoge525/soafee_demo/documentation/builds.rst

 * ``ewaol-image-docker``
 * ``ewaol-image-podman``

-Each build target implements the EWAOL sofware stack, differing only on the backend containerisation technology: Docker or Podman.
+Each build target implements the EWAOL software stack, differing only on the backend containerisation technology: Docker or Podman.

 For each target image for a target machine, particular EWAOL recipes and